openstad/openstad-docs/technical/architecture.md

 ### OAuth Server
-The OAuth server is required for authenticating & voting users allowing them to submit & manage ideas, arguments & vote.
+The OAuth server is required for authenticating & voting users.
+Oauth server has a role and right system per client.
+One frontend site can have multiple clients per site.
+The auth server currently support 3

 See the readme for installation.